uoft-felis/felis/README.md

 Felis need to use HugePages for memory allocation (to reduce the TLB misses).
 Common CSL cluster machines should have these already setup, and you may skip this step.
-The following pre-allocates 400GB of HugePages.
+The following pre-allocates 64GB of HugePages.
 You can adjust the amount depending on your memory size.
 (Each HugePage is 2MB by default in Linux.)

 ```
-echo 204800 > /proc/sys/vm/nr_hugepages
+echo 32768 > /proc/sys/vm/nr_hugepages
 ```

+Our pmem mount directory is /mnt/pmem0.
+If you use a different path, you need to specify it in mem.cc lines 1185 and 1203.

 Run the Controller
 ----------------

 To run the workload, the felis-controller is needed.
-It is in a separate git repository.
+It is in a separate git repository https://github.com/uoft-felis/felis-controller.
 Please check the README in felis-controller.

 First, you need to enter the config for the nodes and controller, in `config.json` in felis-controller.